 The TBG, on behalf of the unitholders, manages the market risk exposures of the Fund through various established structures, processes and measurement tools such as but not limited to duration, sensitivities, value-at-risk and scenario analyses.
-The investment process for fixed income and equity securities are further guided by the accreditation process which includes evaluation of duration, market liquidity and volatility, among others.
+The investment process for fixed income securities is further guided by the accreditation process which includes evaluation of duration, market liquidity and volatility, among others.